codsen/codsen/packages/object-merge-advanced/README.md

 ## Difference from `object-assign`

+`object-assign` doesn't compare _types_ of what's merged.

 [object-assign](https://github.com/sindresorhus/object-assign) will simply take first argument object, overwrite second one onto it.
 Then it will take the result and overwrite third argument object onto it.
 And so on.
 Every subsequent object's key will overwrite any existing-one.

-It's best to use `object-assign` when you care little about base object (first input argument), for example when it's default values object.
-If base object is overwritten, that's OK.
+It's best to use `object-assign` when you care little about base object (first input argument), for example when it's a default values' object.
+In such cases, when the base object (first argument of `object-assign`) is overwritten, that's OK.

-However, when incoming (second arg) objects can contain placeholder values in Boolean format, `object-assign` doesn't work, because any Boolean placeholder key values will overwrite base object's true, values in String.
+However, when all incoming (second arg onwards) objects can contain placeholder values in a Boolean format, `object-assign` doesn't work, because any Boolean placeholder key values will overwrite base object's real values in String.

 When you want to intelligently merge objects, according to the worthiness order, 'object-merge-advanced' is the best.